feelinglovelynow/ace-graph-database/README.md

 ## 🙋‍♀️ Queries, Mutations and Data Management
-1. The Ace query language is a typesafe (JS/TS) function called `ace()` that provides expressive queries and transactional mutations
+1. The Ace query language is a typesafe (JS/TS) function called `ace()`, that provides expressive queries and transactional mutations
-1. Easily configure users, passwords, roles and permissions by node, relationship or property, for the actions read, insert, update, upsert or delete
+1. Roles and permissions by node, relationship or property, for the actions read, insert, update, upsert, or delete can be easily configured thanks to the `AceCore` plugin
-1. Our cli scipt provides a way to save encrypted backups locally to a file or to Cloudflare KV for free applying backups to a graph is simple with our cli too
+1. Our cli scipt provides a way to save encrypted backups locally to a file or to Cloudflare KV for free... & applying backups to a graph is simple with our cli too

 ## 🎬 Create a Movie Graph